Parental leave & related entitlements

 - the employee has a spouse or de facto partner who is not an employee and

 - the spouse or de facto partner has responsibility for the care of the child.

 - Employees can take paid leave such as annual leave at the same time as unpaid parental leave.

-Both members of an employee couple taking leave
+Both parents taking leave

 - The employees are entitled to a total of up to 24 months of leave between them, which generally must be taken separately in a single continuous period.

 - If the employee who takes leave first is pregnant or gives birth, they can start their leave up to 6 weeks before the expected date of birth or earlier if agreed with the employer.